Michael Smuss: Early life

-Smuss was born in the Free City of Danzig on 15 April 1926, to David and Margarete Smuss.
+Smuss was born in Danzig, Free City of Danzig on 15 April 1926, to David and Margarete Smuss.
 When Michael was 6 years old, Nazi Germany took over the city.
 The Nazis then outlawed Jewish children in the public school system, after which Smuss was removed from his school for being an “enemy of the people.”
-Smuss's father homeschooled Smuss until they moved to Lodz when Smuss was 12.
+Smuss's father homeschooled him until they moved to Lodz when Smuss was 12.

 In 1939, after the Nazis took over Poland, the Nazis started taking Jews to bring to the Warsaw Ghetto.
-Due to a misunderstanding of Ruth's passport, Polish authorities assumed she was a German citizen, which allowed her and Smuss's sister, Frida, to find work.
+Due to a misunderstanding of Margarete's passport, Polish authorities assumed she was a German citizen, which allowed her and Smuss's sister, Frida, to find work.
 Smuss and his father were deported to the Warsaw Ghetto.

 Holocaust

 Warsaw Ghetto

 The arrest of the forced laborers of the Brauer armaments company.

 Smuss's father had connections that allowed him to open a shop in the ghetto.
-In the three years he spent at the ghetto, Smuss associated himself with Jewish underground movements, especially Hashomer Hatza’ir.
-Smuss had been working at the Hermann Brauer factory on Nalewki street repairing military helmets, and stealing paint thinner so the resistance movement could make Molotov cocktails.
-Smuss also collected guns dropped by the British into a nearby woods.
+In the three years he spent at the ghetto, Smuss associated himself with Jewish underground movements.
+He was a member of the Hashomer Hatzair Zionist movement and in the ghetto joined the ŻOB resistance group.
+Smuss had been working at the Hermann Brauer factory on Nalewki Street repairing military helmets, and stealing paint thinner so the resistance movement could make Molotov cocktails.
+Smuss also collected guns dropped by the British into a nearby woods for use by the resistance.

 On 19 April 1943, the order was given to liquidate the remaining Jews in the Warsaw Ghetto.
-The Jews managed to push the Ukrainian soldiers sent to do the liquidation out for a few days.
-After the Nazis sent Jürgen Stroop and his troops, they managed to smoke the approximately 700 resistance fighters out, which took them a month.
-Smuss and his father were part of a group of resistance fighters not killed, which were meant to be shown off to foreign media at the Treblinka death camp.
+German forces and their collaborators entered the ghetto but were ambushed by the resistance and retreated.
+Smuss threw molotov cocktails from rooftops at the Nazi forces during this engagement.
+However, the Nazi forces, under the command of Jürgen Stroop, returned.
+In around a month of fighting they managed to smoke the approximately 700 resistance fighters out.
+Smuss and his father were part of a group of resistance fighters not killed, who were meant to be shown off to foreign media at the Treblinka death camp.
 During the train ride, Smuss had translated an argument between German officers regarding the train stealing the airport's workers to make the trip to the death camp more cost efficient.
 After a back and forth, the train returned the workers.